usdot-jpo-ode/jpo-cvdp/README.md

 - `privacy.filter.geofence.mapfile` : *If redaction is enabled*, specifies the absolute or relative path and filename of a file that contains the map information needed to define the geofence.

+- `privacy.filter.geofence.extension` : *If redaction is enabled*, this is one of the controls that determines the size of the component geofences that surround road segments.
+See the [Map Files](#map-files) section.

 - Geofence Boundary Configuration Parameters: The geofence is stored in a geographically-defined data structured called a quadtree.
 The following bounding box coordinates define the quadtree's region.
 The data that is stored in this data structure is limited to those segments provided in the mapfile, e.g., `privacy.filter.geofence.mapfile`.
 As an example